 Disclaimer: This article is for informational purposes only and does not constitute medical advice.
 CAR-T therapy eligibility and treatment decisions should always be made in consultation with qualified oncology specialists.
 Individual suitability depends on clinical factors.
 ChinaMed Waypoint is a coordination service, not a medical provider.
 Nothing in this article constitutes medical advice.

-Our coordination team can help you understand what the evaluation process typically involves, what documentation is required, and how to approach logistics — with English-language guidance throughout.
+Our coordination team can help you understand what the CAR-T evaluation process typically involves, what documentation is required, and how to approach logistics — with English-language guidance throughout.